 - Cover one eye.
 They will check each eye individually, as it's not uncommon to see better in one eye than the other.

 - Drop down a chart with letters.
-You'll call out the line of letters you can read clearly.
+You will call out the line of letters you can read clearly.

 - Adjust with lenses.
 Your doctor will pop a correction in front of your eyes to help you see clearer.

 - Repeat.
-You'll go through these steps over and over again until you can see clearly.
+You will go through these steps over and over again until you can see clearly.

 It's not clear how many people have 20/40 vision.
 But scores can vary dramatically from person to person.
-If yours is 20/40, you're certainly not alone.
+If yours is 20/40, you are certainly not alone.

 Life With 20/40 Vision

-A 20/40 score isn't perfect.
+A 20/40 score is not perfect.
 Other people have better visual acuity than you do.
-But this isn't the worst possible score.
+But this is not the worst possible score.
 You might find you can live with this score even if you never have it corrected or amended.

 The American Academy of Ophthalmology reports that people in most states can drive without glasses or contacts with a 20/40 test result.
-You may not see road signs as clearly as someone with 20/20 vision, but you're still considered a safe driver with this score.
+You may not see road signs as clearly as someone with 20/20 vision, but you are still considered a safe driver with this score.

 But even so, a score of 20/40 can make some activities difficult.
 As the Centre for Vision in the Developing World points out, a 20/40 score can make reading text on a blackboard tough.
 You might also find it hard to: